freedomofpress/securedrop-workstation/README.md

 qubes-update-gui
 ```

 Select all VMs marked as **updates available**, then click **Next**.
 Once all updates have been applied, you're ready to proceed.
+Choose the environment that you wish to set up and then follow the applicable instructions:

+- The staging environment uses the `yum-test.securedrop.org` and `apt-test.freedom.press` repositories, and is configured to use the `main` component for apt packages.
+It will typically install the most recent release candidate packages (which could be more recent than the production packages if a release is underway).

+- The development environment uses the `yum-test.securedrop.org` and `apt-test.freedom.press` repositories, and is configured to use the `nightly` component for apt package.
+It does not alter power management settings on your laptop to prevent suspension to disk (a security measure for production environments, which the staging environment preserves to be more faithful to prod-like settings).

+- The production environment uses `yum.securedrop.org` and `apt.freedom.press` repositories, verified using the production signing key.
+Its setup is not covered below; see our [production install docs](https://workstation.securedrop.org/en/stable/admin/install.html) for details.

 ### Development Environment

-The development environment is just like the [Staging Environment](#staging-environment) except that it does not alter power management settings on your laptop to prevent suspension to disk, since developers probably want to suspend their laptops when running the workstation all day.
-The reasoning for disabling suspension in a production environment is that it's unsafe -- an attacker who gains access to a suspended laptop may be able to bypass full-disk encryption.

 #### Download, Configure, Copy to `dom0`